 Think of it like your car.
 You can easily top off the windshield washer fluid and check the tire pressure, but you probably leave the transmission work to your mechanic.
 The same principle applies here.
 Understanding which tasks are safe for you to handle and when it’s time to call in a certified technician is key to keeping your generator reliable for years to come.
 A little bit of DIY care combined with scheduled professional Generac maintenance is the perfect recipe for peace of mind.

-Safe DIY Maintenance You Can Handle
+DIY Generator Tasks You Can Safely Handle

 You can play an active role in your generator’s upkeep with a few simple, safe tasks.
 First, always keep the area around your generator clear of debris like leaves, snow, and overgrown plants to ensure proper airflow.
 You can also perform regular visual inspections, looking for any loose wires or signs of pests.
 Some owners who are comfortable with small engines feel confident changing the air filter, oil, and spark plugs, but always consult your owner’s manual before starting.
 These basic checks help you stay familiar with your unit and spot potential issues early on.